aezarebski/timtam/examples/simulation-study/README.md

 make figures
 ```

 All of the output files will appear in `out/`.
+The parameters used in the
+simulation are specified in a JSON configuration file, `out/config.json` which
+we generate with the script `src/json-config.R`.